ednanf/mini-community/docs/BACKEND_REPORT.md

 6. Implement email notifications
 7. Add analytics and metrics

 The system is ready for deployment and can handle production traffic with appropriate infrastructure (MongoDB Atlas, hosting platform, CDN).

 ---

 **Document Version:** 1.0
 **Last Updated:** 2025-11-10
-**Author:** Technical Documentation Team
-**Target Audience:** Developers, DevOps Engineers, Technical Leads